 For these funds the regulatory requirements are extremely light.

 - a notice must be filed with the JFSC confirming that it is an unregulated fund;

-- the offer/listing document must contain both a prominent declaration that the fund is unregulated and an investment warning.
-Where the fund is an Unregulated Eligible Investor Fund, this warning must be acknowledged in writing by any prospective investors; and
+- the offer document must contain both a prominent declaration that the fund is unregulated and an investment warning that must be acknowledged in writing by any prospective investors; and

-- the fund must be administered by a duly licenced Jersey fund administrator holding a fund services business license.
+- if the fund is a company, it must have a registered office provided by a duly licenced Jersey fund administrator holding a fund services business license.

 Jersey Private Funds (JPFs)

 What are they:

 In April 2017 JPFs replaced "COBO-only funds" (approved under the Control of Borrowing (Jersey) Order 1958), private placement funds and very private funds.
 They can be open or closed-ended.

 A JPF is defined as "a private investment fund involving the pooling of capital raised for the fund and which operates on the principle of risk spreading" [our emphasis].
 In practice this means that at least two investors are "pooling" their capital; and there must be at least two assets such that there is "risk spreading".
 To qualify as a JPF, certain criteria must be met, including that: